Not so "super" superhero movies1 of 12

 Ummm, not so much.
 Maybe having Hal meeting thousands of fellow Lanterns on Oa at the start of the second act was actually too much too soon.

-Green Lantern is the most disappointing superhero movie of all time because it scuttled the launch of DC's Cinematic Universe - a Universe that's still stumbling out of the gate and trying to find itself, three movies in.
+Green Lantern is the second most disappointing superhero movie of all time because it scuttled the first attempted launch of DC's Cinematic Universe - a Universe that's still sputtering to reach orbit (more on that in a bit).

 1 of 12